ihassantariq/grp1-hw4/README.md

 ### Note

 We do created some sample files for storing the data after scraping or doing each task but if someone is running the file.
-They should be able to do that using
+They should be able to do that using just the **Homework_4.ipynb** file.

 Let us know what do we need to improve.